norku/100-days-of-code/log.md

 **Today's Progress**: Going through the Freecodecamp Javascript part, to refresh my memory and there are things I never really lerned, like switches.

 **Thoughts**: I'm preparing to do some serious JavaScripting to learn the language better.
 Tomorrow I'll also attend a JavaScript meeting at Tampere.

+### Day 17: September 5, 2019

+**Today's Progress**: Finished Basic JavaScript tutorials, moved to ES6 **Thoughts**: Ended up not going to the JavaScript meeting because of not feeling very good.
+Also got a bit distracted by my new art supplies I had been waiting for far too long.